6.630.2 Absence and Leave for Military-Related Reasons

 Crediting Disabled Veteran Leave

-1. Disabled veteran leave can only be credited once an employee provides the necessary certifying documentation to the IRS to confirm his/her eligibility.
-The eligible employee must be credited with the appropriate amount of disabled veteran leave as of his/her “first day of employment.”
+1. Disabled veteran leave can only be credited once an employee provides the necessary certifying documentation to the IRS to confirm their eligibility.
+The eligible employee must be credited with the appropriate amount of disabled veteran leave as of their “first day of employment.”

 2. Crediting Hours by Work Schedule: